lucialaforgia/deep_comedy/README.md

 | Rhymeness score                 |     0.9710     |

-You can quckly calculate all of them running the `evaluate_metrics.py` script, passing as argument a `.txt` file contains one canto.
+You can quickly calculate all of them running the `evaluate_metrics.py` script, passing as argument a `.txt` file contains one canto.
 ```
 python3 evaluate_metrics.py generated_cantos/generated_canto.txt
 ```